Short Empire: Variants

 Many S.23, S.30 & S.33 were re-engined during the war with 1010 hp Bristol Pegasus XXII poppet valve radial engines.

 Accidents and incidents

 Most accidents involving the aircraft occurred during landing and were generally attributed to pilot error.

 For pilots trained on smaller less sophisticated aircraft judgement of height was difficult due to the high cockpit of the Empire, as well as the concept of using flaps to manage speed.
 With time improved familiarity reduced the accident rate.
-Once in service the structure was found to be weak in places, especially on the planing bottoms, which lead to later models employing thicker gauge skins on the hull and wings.
+Once in service the structure was found to be weak in places, especially on the planing bottoms, which led to later models employing thicker gauge skins on the hull and wings.